NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio.md

 ---
-title: Introductory Guide to Creating and Publishing a .NET Standard NuGet Package using Visual Studio | Microsoft Docs
+title: Introductory Guide to Creating and Publishing a .NET Standard NuGet Package using Visual Studio
+description: A walkthrough tutorial on creating and publishing a .NET Standard NuGet package using Visual Studio 2017.
 author: kraigb
 ms.author: kraigb
-manager: ghogen
+manager: douge
 ms.date: 03/18/2018
 ms.topic: quickstart
-ms.prod: nuget
-ms.technology: null
-description: A walkthrough tutorial on creating and publishing a .NET Standard NuGet package using Visual Studio 2017.
-keywords: NuGet package creation, NuGet package publishing, NuGet tutorial, Visual Studio create NuGet package, msbuild pack ms.reviewer:
+ms.reviewer:
-- karann-msft
+  - karann
-- unniravindranathan
+  - unnir
 ms.workload:
+  - dotnet
- - "dotnet"
+  - dotnetcore
- - "aspnet"
+  - aspnet
 ---

-# Create and publish a package using Visual Studio (.NET Standard)
+# Quickstart: Create and publish a package using Visual Studio (.NET Standard)

 It's a simple process to create a NuGet package from a .NET Standard Class Library in Visual Studio, and then publish it to nuget.org using a CLI tool.